p2pu/InventFest/IoT Tent/IoT-Module-02-Welcome + Invent.markdown

 ## Inspiration, Examples and Support

-### The Mind-Reader Helmet
-<iframe src="//player.vimeo.com/video/74572651" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

->MindRider, the brain-reading bike helmet system, generates new kinds of health data and health sense-making at the individual and regional scale.
-Every MindRider helmet employs a distinctive combination of two head-based wearable technologies, the bike helmet and the EEG (electroencephalography) sensor, giving users new insight into their mental experiences as they ride.
+### MakerHub Favorites (how would you make these projects *Smart*?)

-### Use littleBits to turn a work of art into a modern home security device
+1. Use littleBits to turn a work of art into a modern home security device

 <iframe width="653" height="366" src="//www.youtube.com/embed/eT_dZLUdAII" frameborder="0" allowfullscreen></iframe>

 http://littlebits.cc/projects/undercover-art

-### The Candle Killer
+2. The Candle Killer
 <iframe width="652" height="366" src="//www.youtube.com/embed/oy5gpF13jMw" frameborder="0" allowfullscreen></iframe>

 http://littlebits.cc/projects/candle-killer

-### Perfect Safe
+3. Perfect Safe
 ![](https://lb-community.s3.amazonaws.com/uploads/image/asset/5628/large_filled_trezor1.JPG)

 Do you dream about safe which holds securely all your gems?
 Just imagine it — strong case, big numbered wheel on door and secret passcode that nobody knows (except you naturally).
 You don't need travel to New York and register at JP Morgan's Vault on Manhattan.
 Just sit in you room and make you own safe!